 The first humans were physically oriented and had to cope with physical work in daily life to survive.
-In the following many thousand years, humans have developed and adapted heart and cardiovascular system, lungs, muscles and digestive system to the daily demands, which has been physical activity followed by periods of rest and recharging.
+In the following many thousand years, humans have developed and adapted the heart and cardiovascular system, lungs, muscles and digestive system to the daily demands, which has been physical activity followed by periods of rest and recharging.
 Thus, the health benefits were developed during all generations and today’s health benefits in marathon training make it even more effective.
-How to use marathon training for health benefits is about to explore, how we meet our daily demands today, and what we can do better by improving our health.
+How to use marathon training for health benefits is about exploring how we meet our daily demands today, and what we can do better by improving our health.

-Our human history
+Health In Our human history

 Thus, throughout our history, we have been active in many parts of the day.
 When we were engaged in farm work, our life was associated with significant physical efforts or when we were hunters and followed the trail to the prey for weeks, we used our endurance.
-In the last more than 100 years, we have not been forced to be physical active in the same way.
+In the last more than 100 years, we have not been forced to be physically active in the same way.

 Mechanization of agriculture, industry and high-tech solutions has taken over most of the physical work, and the part of workplaces with sedentary work is dramatically increased.